 McCauley strips down to one of his usual white cotton shirts made by Antowith a long-pointed spread collar, front placket, breast pocket, and button cuffs while watching Dr. Bob (Jeremy Piven) treat his wounded comrade Chris Shiherlis.
 McCauley realizes he can’t be inconspicuous in his bloodied shirt, so he quickly flips from concerned pal to ruthless commander in a second:

 Dr. Bob: What?

 Dr. Bob: My… my God, my daughter gave it to me for Father’s Day-

 McCauley: I don’t give a shit who gave it to you, take it off!

-McCauley’s shoes are a pair of black leather plain-toe derby shoes with heavy black soles, worn with black dress socks.
-An efficient and monochromatic thief like McCauley isn’t going to draw attention to himself with the fashionable alternative of brown footwear with a gray suit.
+McCauley’s shoes are a pair of black leather plain-toe derby shoes—possibly Clarks—with heavy black rubber soles, worn with black dress socks.

-Also eschewing fashion standards in favor of functional efficiency, McCauley wears a black digital wristwatch that allows him to run his team of crooks with precision, able to measure the exact time down to the second while also privy to the watch’s timer, stopwatch, and alarm functionality.
+Eschewing fashion standards in favor of functional efficiency, McCauley wears a black digital wristwatch that allows him to run his team of crooks with precision, able to instantly measure the exact time down to the second while also privy to the watch’s timer, stopwatch, and alarm functionality.
 The slanted display identifies it as the Timex Stealth model.